 Meal time is friendly and unhurried, with a wide and nutritious choice of dishes.
 Residents are consulted on the types of food that they eat and they also help to prepare their own menu.
-We also encourage our service users to self-medicate, with help and support from staff where needed.
+We also encourage the people we support to self-medicate, with help and support from staff where needed.

-Our staff are well-trained, sensitive and professional, offering the highest standard of care to all our service users, many of whom are vulnerable, frail and dependent.
+Our staff are well-trained, sensitive and professional, offering the highest standard of care to all of the people we support, many of whom are vulnerable, frail and dependent.
 Staff are particularly skilled in dementia care.

 The home is very much a part of the local community of Lowton near Wigan.

-Lime House is home to all our service users so naturally we are happy to welcome friends and relations at any time.
+Lime House is home to all of the people we support so naturally we are happy to welcome friends and relations at any time.
 One family of a resident comment:- “Lime House is a home from home and we are completely happy with the service offered at Lime House”.

 Choosing a Care Home is a big life changing decision.
 Ensure you ask the right questions when choosing your new home.

 When is the best time to visit the home?